-The law regarding drug offences is constantly evolving to take account of new drug classifications and the relatively recent introduction of ‘legal-highs’.
+The law regarding drug offences is constantly evolving because of new drug classifications and what are often referred to as legal highs.

-At the basic level, it is an offence to even possess most banned substances.
-Whilst every case is different, any sentence for possession will consider the type of substance, the quantity and the reason you provide for possessing it.
+In the UK, it is an offence to possess most banned substances.
+Every case is different, but any sentence for drug possession will consider the type of substance, the quantity and the reason you provide for possessing it.

 There are three main classes in which illegal drugs are categorised:

 - Class A drugs – including ecstasy, heroin and cocaine

 - Class B drugs – including amphetamines and cannabis

 - Class C drugs – including anabolic steroids and tranquillisers

 Are there any mitigating factors in drug possession cases?